All Lehigh classes will be taught remotely for the 2020 spring and summer semesters.

 The purpose of this page is to help instructors quickly learn and apply the fundamentals of online teaching and learning.
+You can find campus-wide updates on Lehigh's main COVID-19 News site.

 Read on to learn how to: